Telefonica/check-spdx-headers/README.md

 * `rules`: List of rules to enforce.
 Each rule must contain the following properties:
   * `name`: Name of the rule.
 Useful to identify the rule in the output.
   * `headers`: List of files/headers to check, containing the following properties:
     * `files`: File glob pattern to match the files to check or list of glob patterns.
+Further info in the [File patterns](#file-patterns) section.
     * `license`: License or list of approved licenses that the files must have.
 Approved licenses __may be simple SPDX license identifiers like _MIT_, plus-ranges like _EPL-2.0+_, or licenses with exceptions like _Apache-2.0 WITH LLVM_.__ They may not be compound expressions using AND or OR.
 Further info in the [License](#license) section.
     * `copyright`: Copyright or list of approved copyrights that the files must have.
 They can be __simple strings or regular expressions__.
 Further info in the [Copyright](#copyright) section.
     * `ignore`: File glob pattern or list of file glob patterns to ignore in this specific headers check.